versx/WhMgr/README.md

 33.02,-118.02
 33.03,-118.03
 ```
 7.)
-Run `schema.sql` to manually create necessary database tables.
+Add dotnet to your environment path if it isn't already (optional): `export PATH=~/.dotnet/dotnet:$PATH`
 8.)
-Add dotnet to your environment path if it isn't already (optional): `export PATH=~/.dotnet/dotnet:$PATH`
+Build executable `dotnet build ../../..` (if dotnet is in your path) otherwise `~/.dotnet/dotnet build ../../..`
 9.)
-Build executable `dotnet build ../../..` (if dotnet is in your path) otherwise `~/.dotnet/dotnet build ../../..`
+Start WhMgr `dotnet WhMgr.dll` (if dotnet is in your path) otherwise `~/.dotnet/dotnet WhMgr.dll` (If Windows, run as Administrator)
 10.)
-Start WhMgr `dotnet WhMgr.dll` (if dotnet is in your path) otherwise `~/.dotnet/dotnet WhMgr.dll` (If Windows, run as Administrator)
-11.)
 Optional User Interface for members to create subscriptions from a website instead of using Discord commands.
 (Still WIP but mostly done) [WhMgr UI](https://github.com/versx/WhMgr-UI)

 **Important Notes:**
 - Upon starting, database tables will be automatically created if `enableSubscriptions` is set to `true`.
 Emoji icons are also created upon connecting to Discord.